Lyhdynkantajat: Lyhdynkantajat in VR's advertisements and in culture

 The Lyhdynkantajat sculptures are well known.
 According to a survey by Helsingin Sanomat in 2008 Lyhdynkantajat was the tenth most popular of the four hundred outdoor sculptures in Helsinki.
 The winner was Äidinrakkaus ("Motherly love") by Emil Cedercreutz, with Havis Amanda by Ville Vallgren at the second place.

 Lyhdynkantajat have entered public knowledge under the name Kivimiehet ("The stone men") via an advertisement campaign by the VR Group.
 The sculptures have been used in print advertisements through image manipulation and animated on television since 2002.
 In the advertisements, the sculptures have got legs and have travelled to several cities across Finland, have spent a winter vacation in Lapland and discussed a cleaner environment at the statue conference in Verona, Italy.
 They have also been dressed in various outfits.

 The stone men campaign paid well off: the sympathetic characters caused VR's public image to rise and interest in train travel to increase.
 The stone men campaign has won several prizes, such as the Grand Effie and Gold Effie prizes for efficient marketing information.
 Marketing Finland has also awarded the Advertiser of the Year prize to the VR Group in 2007.

 As well as the VR Group advertisements, Lyhdynkantajat has been featured in the drawings by cartoonist Kari Suomalainen.

 The Linnanmäki amusement park also includes reconstructions of the Lyhdynkantajat sculptures.
 There they support the railing of the monorail train going around the park at the level of building roofs.

 Renovation in summer 2013

 The sculptures were renovated and cleaned in summer 2013.
 They were dismantled into parts and taken into the Pasila machinery yard to be restored.
-The lamps in the lanterns born by the sculptures were also renewed and replaced by LED lights to achieve better conservation of energy and better functionality.
+The lamps in the lanterns borne by the sculptures were also renewed and replaced by LED lights to achieve better conservation of energy and better functionality.